 Situated in a peaceful hamlet the property benefits from stunning views over unspoilt countryside.
-Reached via a shared driveway providing access to all 4 barns, Cider Barn has ample parking and overlooks its own courtyard garden.
+Cider Barn has ample private parking and overlooks its own courtyard garden.

 The property is entered on the first floor through a useful porch/sun room which has a built in cupboard and provides ample space for coats and boots, with double doors lead into the stunning main 45 ft living room.
 This incredible room has vaulted ceiling with exposed original roof trusses, part exposed stone walls and oak wood flooring throughout.
 The wood burner is centrally located and can be rotated to provide heat where

 required.
 Double doors lead onto a small balcony with glass balustrading overlooking the private courtyard.
 Stairs from the living room lead up to a mezzanine area which is the perfect study/home office/playroom.

 At the far end two steps down lead to a fabulous modern fully fitted kitchen with wall and floor units, a Neff electric hob with gas (LPG) wok ring and fully integrated appliances.
 There is a lovely large island with small sink, breakfast bar and fitted cupboards, and throughout granite work surfaces and a porcelain tiled floor.
 A stable door leads onto an external staircase which gives access to the courtyard.
 Underneath the mezzanine, a galleried walkway leads to the atrium area where the original cider press is a fine feature and there are also various other restored fixtures from the original barn, a lovely oak staircase leads down to the ground floor.